avajs/ava/docs/recipes/precompiling-with-webpack.md

 The important bits are `target: 'node'`, which ignores Node.js-specific `require`s (e.g. `fs`, `path`, etc.) and `externals: nodeModules` which prevents webpack from trying to bundle external Node.js modules which it may choke on.

-You can now run `$ ava _build/test.js` to run the tests contained in this output.
+You can now run `$ npx ava _build/test.js` to run the tests contained in this output.

 ### Multiple test files

 Things are a little more complicated with multiple test files.
-We recommend [using @babel/register](babel.md##compile-sources) until the performance penalty becomes too great.
+We recommend [using `@babel/register`](babel.md##compile-sources) until the performance penalty becomes too great.

 The possible approaches are: